 Are you familiar with prebiotics?
 If not, you’ve likely heard of probiotics.
 Probiotics are good bacteria.
-When you hear the term ‘probiotics’ it most often refers to the good-for-you bacteria in your intestinal tract (particularly the large intestines).
+When you hear the term ‘probiotics’ it most often refers to the good-for-you bacteria in your intestinal tract.

-Probiotics thrive when they have yummy food to eat.
-Essentially, prebiotics are food that probiotics love to chomp on.
-Prebiotics help keep the colonies of good bacteria healthy so they can fight off bad bacteria.
+Probiotics thrive when they have the right food to eat.
+Essentially, prebiotics are food that probiotics love to consume.
+They help keep the colonies of good bacteria healthy so they can fight off bad bacteria.

 Xanthan gum acts as a prebiotic.
 That’s one advantage of eating certain foods with it.
-However, some products that have it like ice cream are high in sugar.
+However, many products that have it are high in sugar.
 Therefore, any health benefit from the prebiotic fiber is cancelled out by the excess sugar.

-Another possible benefit of this lab-created gelling agent and thickener is that it’s a soluble fiber.
+Another possible benefit is that it’s a soluble fiber.
 Soluble fiber binds to water in your gut.
 This action creates a gel-like substance during digestion.

 While this may sound a bit disgusting, there’s a big benefit to this.
 The gel in your gut helps slow down digestion.
 And when your digestion slows down, you have less cravings and less of a tendency to overeat.

-According to the Celiac Foundation, Authentic Foods is one brand that’s safe to have.
+Xanthan gum can be derived from wheat.
+So those with Celiac Disease or Allergies may need to avoid it.
+But the Celiac Foundation states that Authentic Foods is one brand that’s safe to have.

 If you’ve never heard of glucomannan, it’s the fiber from the root of a wild yam-like plant that’s native to Southeast Asia.
-Like xanthan gum, glucomannan is also a soluble fiber.
-As such, it’s beneficial for those who are watching their blood sugar levels and managing portion sizes.
+Like xanthan gum, it’s also a soluble fiber.

-Glucomannan can also be used in place of cornstarch, which is bad for your metabolism as it quickly converts into sugar.
-Just one teaspoon of glucomannan flour equals about 10 teaspoons of cornstarch or two cups of wheat flour.
-You can use the same amount of glucomannan as xanthan gum.
+You can also use glucomannan in place of the high carb thickener cornstarch.
+Just one teaspoon of it equals about 10 teaspoons of cornstarch or two cups of wheat flour.
+You can also use the same amount of glucomannan as xanthan gum.

-And if you’ve never heard of agar agar, it’s a seaweed so nice they named it twice!
-Agar agar comes from a red species of seaweed.
+Have you heard of agar agar?
+It comes from a red species of seaweed.
 Basically, it’s like the vegetarian version of gelatin.

-Anyway, the vegan baking blog adds that you can use agar agar to make a vegan-friendly whipped cream fruit salad.
+Anyway, the vegan baking blog adds that you can use it to make a vegan-friendly whipped cream fruit salad.
 You can even use it as a sub for corn syrup if you’re watching your net carbs.

 Do you use xanthan gum in your recipes?
 Or a xanthan gum substitute?
-Share your recipe below.
+Leave a comment below to let us know.